Monday, October 6, 2025

 Revealing or constructing Mind

-At this point, by following Chen's second argument into the Śūraṅgamawe have arrived at a perspective of monastic chant that is far removed from that of the Vinaya's consideration of it as sugar-coated medicine.
-Not only does the practice of chanting support the development of meditative absorption (samādhi) by cultivating a focused concentration on sound.
-By allowing a sustained dwelling in the nondual experience that is hearing itself, it also offers a gate into hearing the nature of Mind.
+At this point, by following Chen’s second argument into the Śūraṅgama, we arrive at a perspective on monastic chant far removed from the Vinaya’s view of it as sugar-coated medicine.
+Chanting does not merely support the development of meditative absorption (samādhi) by cultivating focused concentration on sound.
+By sustaining a dwelling within the nondual experience that is hearing itself, it also opens a gate toward hearing the nature of Mind.

 "On the one hand, mindfulness meditation is a practice that shapes the mind according to certain goals and norms, such as making the mind calmer and less impulsive. [...]
 How are these two ways of thinking about bare attention—as disinterested disclosure of how the mind truly is versus as shaping it according to a value standard—supposed to be related?
 They seem to be in tension.
 To disclose something requires not changing it as you disclose it.
 To shape the mind is to change it.
 How can bare attention reveal the mind if it also changes it?"
 (2020)